jigarfumakiya/tv_channel_widget/README.md

 # ChannelWidget
-#####The ChannelWidget is a Flutter widget that displays a list of TV channels and their corresponding shows.
-It is designed to be flexible and customizable, allowing you to specify the appearance and behavior of the widget to suit your needs.
+ChannelWidget is inspired by Amzone Prime / Jio Tv and fully developed in dart with ❤️ from scratch.
+Supports all the platfrom.

 ## Features
 - Displays a list of TV channels and their corresponding shows
 - Customizable appearance using headerBuilder and showsBuilder callbacks
 - Option to show the time above the widget